 Customers seek trust, responsible use as companies embrace generative AI

-Survey results, however, show a clear distinction between customers’ overall trust in companies and their faith that those companies will take advantage of new AI innovations responsibly.
-For example, while 77% of customers trust companies to make honest claims about their products and services, only 53% trust them to use AI ethically.
+Survey results show a clear distinction between customers’ overall trust in companies and their faith that those companies will take advantage of new AI innovations responsibly.
+For example, while 76% of customers trust companies to make honest claims about their products and services, only 57% trust them to use AI ethically.

-Fifty-eight percent of UK customers say greater visibility into companies’ use of AI would deepen their trust of the technology, putting a growing onus on brands to earn customers’ confidence as technology matures.
+This is striking because 68% of customers say advances in AI make it more important for companies to be trustworthy, putting a growing onus on brands to earn customers’ confidence as technology matures.

 Brands are racing to take advantage of generative AI as its growing power to transform marketing, commerce, sales, and customer service comes into focus.
 Their customers, however, urge a thoughtful approach to adopting the technology, grounded in security, ethics, and human oversight.